Lone, Not Alone:

 - Lone Soldiers are Far From Alone, The Jewish Week, July 30, 2014.

 - What impact do lone soldiers have on their friends, family, and the soldiers they serve with?

 - What questions do you have for people who’ve made this decision?

-What Benefit Do Lone Soldiers Serve for Israel?
+What Benefit Do Lone Soldiers Provide for Israel?

 Lone soldiers aren’t the only ones who make sacrifices to serve in the IDF.
 The cost of the additional benefits (stipends, housing, trips home, days off) are covered by the Israeli government and the army.

 Some may question this investment on the part of the Israeli government and army.
-What benefit do these soldiers have for the Israeli military?
-What benefit do these soldiers bring to their fellow soldiers, to Israeli society at large and to their diaspora communities?
+What benefit do these soldiers provide for the Israeli military?
+What benefit do these soldiers bring to their fellow soldiers, to Israeli society at large, and to their diaspora communities?